CVRL/AutoSIGHT/README.md

 ## Acknowledgments

 This work was supported by the U.S. Department of Defense (Contract No. W52P1J-20-9-3009).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the U.S. Department of Defense or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes, notwithstanding any copyright notation here on
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes, notwithstanding any copyright notation here on.